kreimanlab/lift-the-flap-clicknet/README.md

 |:---:|:---:|:---:|:---:|
 | Stimulus | Human Clicks | Clicks predicted by model | Attention predicted by model |

-## Environment
+## Pre-requisite

-The code has been successfully tested in Ubuntu 18.04 with one GPU (NVIDA RTX 2080 Ti).
+The code has been successfully tested in Ubuntu 18.04 with one GPU (NVIDIA RTX 2080 Ti).
 It requires the following:
 - PyTorch = 1.1.0
 - python = 2.7
 - CUDA = 10.2